 The standard requirements for this position is a bachelor’s degree related to psychology.
 While it doesn’t have to be Organizational Psychology, understanding the human factor is critical to improving the social landscape within an organization.

 Change management consultants place the majority of their energy on people and how those in the organization are affected by change.
 While leaders do more presentation-style discussions, successful change consultants handle interpersonal communication.

-Consultants should have a bachelor’s degree related psychology, at a minimum.
-An ideal candidate—similar to leaders and managers—would hold a Master’s in Organizational Psychology or a PhD in Organizational Psychology.
+Consultants should try to have a bachelor’s degree related psychology, at a minimum.
+An ideal candidate—similar to leaders and managers—might hold a Master’s in Organizational Psychology or a PhD in Organizational Psychology.